 We need not be left in the dark about the origin of evil and why evil dictators are allowed to perpetrate horrendous crimes against humanity.
 God has spoken and revealed the truth about these matters in His Word.

-If we are seeking to understand the evil nature of such men as Adolf Hitler, we must turn to the Bible.
+If we are seeking to understand the evil nature of such men as Adolf Hitler, we can turn to the Bible.
 It gives answers to questions that puzzle historians, psychologists and many theologians.
 Future issues of Vision will continue to explore this vital theme.